CDCgov/prime-reportstream/prime-router/docs/design/design/context-resource-design.md

 the resource that is the result of this condition `%resource.result.resolve() | %service.supportingInfo.resolve().where(specimen.exists().not())`.
-However, to do this, we are needing to set the observation constant to the value of the schema resource.
+However, to do this, we are needing to set the observation constant to the value of the context resource.
 This is a problematic workaround because this piece of code isn't actually working how you might expect it to.
 Currently, if there are 5 items in`%resource.result.resolve()` and 2 items in `%service.supportingInfo.resolve().where(specimen.exists().not())`, the `resourceIndex` will go up to 7.
 The `observation` expression will be invalid when `resultIndex` is 6 or 7 since there are only 5 items in `%diagnostic.result` and that is ultimately what resource will end up being set to.

-We want to have a way to access that schema resource, the one initially defined, so that in places like these we can reference the parent a nd some of its children without losing the value of the initial resource.
+We want to have a way to access that context resource, the one initially defined, so that in places like these we can reference the parent a nd some of its children without losing the value of the initial resource.

 There are two ways we can go about this, and they are not mutually exclusive.

 ## Proposals
-### Schema Resource
+### Context Resource
 This is, by far, the less difficult option.
 In `FhirToHl7Converter`, we would set a constant called `schemaResource` to equal the resource being passed into the file.
 That way, there would automatically be access in each file to the schema resource.
 It could then be used like so:
 ```
 # resource: <Path to organization>
 - name: performing-organization-name-pracrole
-  condition: '%{schemaResource} is PractitionerRole'
+  condition: '%{context} is PractitionerRole'
   resource: '%resource.performer.resolve().organization.resolve()'
   schema: ./datatype/xon-organization
   constants: